icelandic-lt/text-cleaner/README.md

 Despite this module being designed as a component of the TTS-Frontend engine, it's designed with versatility in mind to accommodate various text cleaning tasks, therefore multiple configurations have been built into the text cleaner to allow for task specific cleaning.

-Coupled with this text cleaning module is a preprocessing step for text embedded in html documents (primarily designed for audibooks).
-This preprocessing step includes parsing, extraction and organization of text for TTS engines.
+Coupled with this text cleaning module is a preprocessing feature for text embedded in html documents (primarily designed for audiobooks).
+This preprocessing step includes parsing, extraction and re-organizing of text for TTS engines.

 ## Installation
 ```bash